mikedilulo/Keeper/Readme.md

 ## Keepr

-An Application that is similar to a Pinterest Clone
+An Application that is a clone to Pinterest